justin13888/speed-cli/README.md

 # speed-cli

+> Disclaimer: Tool is under active development.
+Some features are to be improved in correctness and documentation.
+Open to contributions!

 A comprehensive network performance measurement tool with for TCP, UDP, and HTTP protocols.

 ## Why Another Network Testing Tool?